slogan621/ThousandSmilesRegister/README.md

-The software layout is somewhat hardcoded for larger screened Android Tablets, and is known to work with Google's Nexus 9 and Samsung Galaxy Tab 4 (which we us in our clinics).
-The device is designed for use in Landscape mode.
-It also runs in immersive, full screen mode.
+The software layout is somewhat hardcoded for larger screened Android Tablets, and is known to work with Google's Nexus 9 and Samsung Galaxy Tab 4 (which we use in our clinics).
+The layouts are designed for use in Landscape mode.
+The application also runs in immersive, full screen mode.

 RESTful APIs Used By This Project
 ---------------------------------